yellowsand1/fist/README.md

 Due to some SAGA mode that already exists can't promise data consistency ，U can make that happen using fist .

+Due to the lock in SAGA , the TCC mode is more effective , but SAGA maybe more reliable cause SAGA won't hold the connection till the transaction ends , less JDBC connection run out Exception .If there's no such high demand in data consistency , U can use SAGA and implement the lock interface by doing nothing to improve concurrency , or U can use different lock with different group , it's up to u .

 To define the group to seperate different service group in one instance , this will lock the instance untill globalTransaction finish .
 Every group using different lock ,same group in different instance don't relate .

 U can implement org.chad.notFound.lock.FistLock to implement ur own lock and announce it as a Bean .
 By default I use a simple lock, which can only lock single instance.
 U can use a distribute lock to keep data consistency in distribute and multiple instance situation .